tracer755/VRC_VRM_BlendShape_Avatar_Setup/README.md

 https://www.youtube.com/watch?v=6omhxjDSFdE

 <br />
-This was made to save time manualy assigning blendshapes to the Blendshape Avatar
+This was made to save time manualy assigning blendshapes to the Blendshape Avatar <br />

 [Ritual neo](https://www.youtube.com/channel/UCaHuQWPtaw8XLRMIOctBQRQ) was the one who requested this tools construction

 ---